kinestetika/MetaErg/README.md

 * assigns genes to a built-in set of functions using [HMMER](http://hmmer.org) and commmunity contributed HMM profiles (see below).
 * estimates doubling times of a genome's host based on [codon usage bias](https://www.pnas.org/doi/epdf/10.1073/pnas.2016810118)
 * presents annotations in [datatables/jQuery](https://www.datatables.net/)-based intuititve, searchable, colorful HTML that can be explored in a web browser and copy/pasted into excel.
-* saves annotations as a fasta-amino-acid file, a genbank file and in [Apache Feather format](https://arrow.apache.org/docs/python/feather.html) for effective exploration, statistics and visualization with python or R.
+* saves annotations as a fasta-amino-acid file, a genbank file, as a sqlite database and in [Apache Feather format](https://arrow.apache.org/docs/python/feather.html) for effective exploration, statistics and visualization with python or R.
 * saves an overview of all annotated genomes' properties and functions as an excel file.
 * enables the user to add custom HMMs and expand the set of functional genes as needed.